Skip to Content

 3. Water & Water Collection System

-A good clean potable water source is vital for living off the grid.
-You will most likely not have access to city water or municipal county water sources on your land so you must choose a piece of land that either has a natural water source, or where it’s convenient to haul water.
+A clean potable water source is vital for living off the grid.
+You will most likely not have access to city water or municipal county water sources on your land, so you must choose a piece of land with a natural water source or where it’s convenient to haul water or dig a well.

-The other resource you need is a water collection system.
-This could be something as simple as rain barrel water catchment attached to your home’s gutter, or a more complex cistern water collection system that collects all the rainwater from your roof.
+Another resource you might need is a water collection system.
+This could be as simple as rain barrel water catchment attached to your home’s gutter or a more complex cistern water collection system that collects all the rainwater from your roof.

 4. Food